Rony Oren: Animation

-Clayground brand
+Clay Ground brand

-Rony's Clayground includes the Secrets of Clay how-to series, as well as a range of board books and story books, internationally broadcast short films and workshops.
-The Clayground philosophy is based on Oren's trademarked method of working with clay.
-All creatures, settings and scenes inhabiting Oren’s clay world can be built from three key shapes: Ball, Sausage and Pancake.
+Rony's Clay Ground includes The Secrets of Clay how-to series, as well as a range of board books and story books, internationally broadcast short films and workshops.
+The Clay Ground philosophy is based on Oren's trademarked method of working with clay.
+All creatures, settings and scenes inhabiting Oren's clay world can be built from three key shapes: Ball, Sausage and Pancake.
 These shapes provide the platform for all his clay figures, in any combination of color and size.
 Rony Oren has introduced his philosophy and method to children and students around the world through countless workshops and master classes.
 His workshops take place all over the world in schools, design schools, universities, children's hospitals and festivals.

 Academic career

 Oren is currently a Professor of Animation at Bezalel Academy of Art and Design in Jerusalem.
 Between the years 1980 - 2002 Oren taught animation at different art schools in Israel - Beit Tzvi, the WIZO Haifa Academy of Design and Education, and the Bezalel Academy of Art and Design.
 Oren also led art classes at different animation festivals.
 He leads stop motion master classes in various international art and film academies and festivals.
 Between 2000 and 2008 Oren served as Head of the Animation Department at the Bezalel Academy.